faeizmahrus/os-images/README.md

   systemctl reboot
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

 ## ISO

-If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
-These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.
+You can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).

 ## Verification